ocaml/dune/doc/dev/cache.md

   model, in reality we need to occasionally remove some outdated metadata files to free disk space &ndash; see the section on cache trimming.)
   <br/><br/>
-  A metadata file coresponding to a build rule is named by the rule hash and stores file names and content hashes of all artifacts produced by the rule.
+  A metadata file corresponding to a build rule is named by the rule hash and stores file names and content hashes of all artifacts produced by the rule.
   <br/><br/>
-  A metadata file coresponding to a value-producing action is named by the action hash and stores the hash of the resulting value.
+  A metadata file corresponding to a value-producing action is named by the action hash and stores the hash of the resulting value.
   <br/><br/>
   It is important to guarantee that rule and action hashes do not accidentally